-Correspondence to: A. Bonaduce (antonio.bonaduce@hzg.de)
+Correspondence to: A. Bonaduce (antonio.bonaduce@mercator-ocean.fr)

 Abstract.
 The impact of forthcoming wide-swath altimetry missions on the ocean analysis and forecasting system was investigated by means of OSSEs (Observing System Simulation Experiments) performed with a regional data assimilation system, implemented in the Iberian-Biscay-Ireland (IBI) region, at 1/12° resolution using simulated observations derived from a fully eddy-resolving free simulations at 1/36° resolution over the same region.
-The objective was to assess the contribution of different satellite constellations to constrain the ocean analyses and forecasts, considering both along-track altimeters and future wide-swath missions, and consequently the capability of the data assimilation techniques used in the Mercator Ocean operational system to effectively combine the different kinds of measurements.
-This was carried out as part of a European Space Agency (ESA) study on the potential role of wide-swath altimetry in future versions of the European Union Copernicus programme.
-The impact of future wide-swath altimetry data is evident investigating the reliability of sea-level in OSSEs.
-The most significant results were obtained looking at the sensitivity of the system to wide-swath instrumental error; considering a constellation of three nadir and two "accurate" (small instrumental error) wide-swath altimeters, the error in ocean analysis was reduced by up to 50 %, when compared to conventional altimeters.
-Investigating the impact of the repetitivity of the future measurements, the results showed that two wide-swath missions had a major impact on sea-level forecasting increasing the accuracy over the entire time-window of the 5-day forecasts, with respect to a single wide-swath instrument.
-A spectral analysis underlined that the contributions of wide-swath altimetry data observed in ocean analyses and forecasts statistics were mainly due to the more accurate resolution, compared with to along-track data, of ocean variability at spatial scales smaller than 100 km.
-Considering the ocean currents, the results confirmed that the information provided by wide-swath measurements at the surface is propagated to water column and has a considerable impact (30 %) on ocean currents (up to a depth of 300 metres), compared to the present constellation of altimeters.
-The ocean analysis and forecasting systems used here are those currently used by the Copernicus Marine Environment and Monitoring Service (CMEMS) to provide operational services and ocean re-analysis.
-The results obtained in the OSSEs considering along-track altimeters were consistent with those derived from real data (observing system experiments, OSEs).
-OSSEs can also be used to assess the potential of new observing systems, and in this study the results showed that future constellations of altimeters will have a major impact for constraining the CMEMS ocean analysis and forecasting systems and their applications.
+The objective was to asses the contribution of dif-

+- 5 ferent satellite constellations to constrain the ocean analyses and forecasts, considering both along-track altimeters and future wide-swath missions, and as consequence the capability of the data assimilation techniques used in Mercator Ocean operational system to effectively combine the different kind of measurements.
+This was carried out as part of a European Space Agency (ESA) study on the potential role of wide-swath altimetry for the evolution of the European Union Copernicus programme.
+The impact of future wide-swath altimetry data is clearly evident investigating the reliability of sea-level in the OSSEs.
+The - 10 most significant results were obtained looking at the sensitivity of the system to wide-swath instrumental error: considering a constellation of three nadir and two "accurate" (small instrumental error) wide-swath altimeters, the error in the ocean analysis was reduced up to the 50 %, with respect to conventional altimeters.
+Investigating the impact of the repetitivity of the future measurements, the results showed that two wide-swath missions had a major impact on the the sea-level forecasting increasing the accuracy over the entire time-window of the 5-day forecasts, with respect to a single wide-swath instrument.
+A spectral - 15 analysis underlined that the contributions of wide-swath altimetry data observed in the ocean analyses and forecasts statistics were mainly due to resolve more accurately (up to > 25 %), with respect to along-track data, the ocean variability at spatial scales smaller than 100 km.
+Considering the ocean currents, the results confirmed that the information provided by wide-swath measurements at the surface is propagated also in the vertical and has a considerable impact (30 %) on the ocean currents (up to 300 metres), with respect to the present constellation of altimeters.
+The ocean analysis and forecasting systems used here - 20 are currently adopted by Copernicus Marine Environment and Monitoring Service (CMEMS) to provide operational services and ocean re-analysis.
+The results obtained in the OSSEs considering along-track altimeters were consistent with those derived with real data (observing system experiments, OSEs).
+OSSEs also allow to evaluate the potential of new observing systems and in this study the results showed that future constellations of altimeters will have a major impact to constrain the CMEMS ocean analysis and forecasting systems and their applications.